Phantom1003/obsidian-slide-note/README.md

 A string starting with @ is a graphic annotation.
 Since the PDF pages are rendered as HTML canvas elements, you can use js/ts codes to append content to the page.

-Slide Note provide a canvas view to help you to generate above code.
+Slide Note provides a canvas view to help you to generate the above code.
 Click the slide page will launch the canvas on the right side.
 You can add path, line, rectangle, text on the slide.
-Once you finish your annotations, click save button to generate the code that used to render your annotations.
+Once you finish your annotations, click save button to generate the code that is used to render your annotations.

 And all the other statements will be treated as your notes, this makes sure that all your notes bind with the page in one block.
 Therefore, when you link them in other places, you can get them all.